example42/example42.github.io/_posts/2026-01-16-announcing-pabawi-a-web-frontend-to-classic-infrastructures.md

 - **Puppet code analysys**: Analyses Puppet code base, reporting class usage, lint issues, outdated modules in Puppetfile

-Ansible and other tools integrations are planned for future versions.
+More robust users management and RBAC, Ansible and other tools integrations are planned for future versions.

-Check the [git repopsitory](https://github.com/example42/pabawi.git) for installation instructions and details.
+Check the [git repository](https://github.com/example42/pabawi.git) for installation instructions and details.

 ## Screenshots

-Here some screenshots, from a test setup with few nodes.
+Here are some screenshots, from a test setup with few nodes.
 The interface adapts well and is still fast on larger setups (currently tested with infrastructures up to 350 nodes).

 ### Nodes Inventory